hilsdsg3/Machine_Learning_Fundamentels/Readme.md

 ```
 Variables :
-y =: Accurate classification of the training data set, real decision , yes/no
+y = Accurate classification of the training data set, real decision , yes/no
-f(x) =: perceptron/perceived classification of each set of training data
+f(x) = perceptron/perceived classification of each set of training data
-w =: original weights
+w = original weights
-w' =: Weights update equation
+w' = weight update
-error =: Difference of the Accurate classification and perceptron classification
+error = Difference of the Accurate classification and perceptron classification
 ```
 <p>
 Thre following diagram makes programming easier.
 The criteria inputs are x1 and x2.
 Although, now we have moved the threshold into the inputs as a 1.
 Remember this threashold was the MIN for a True/Yes condition.
 By moving the threshold to the inputs, the flexibility in adjusting the threshold weight is clear and done by the perceptron.
 The threshold term (x*w) may indeed be a 0 because of the weight (1*0=0).
 But let the perceptron determine that from the training data.